Homerton University Hospital: Services

 The hospital services the East London borough of Hackney and also the City of London.
 Specialist care is provided in obstetrics, neonatology, fetal medicine, laparoscopic surgery, fertility, bariatric surgery, obesity surgery and neurorehabilitation.

 The hospital directly employs 3500 staff.
 The hospital received "excellent" both for service quality and use of resources in the Care Quality Commission (CQC) ratings and top rating of 3 stars with the Healthcare Commission in 2009–10.
 It holds the level 2 NHS Litigation Authority rating for safety for both general and maternity services.

 In October 2013 as a result of the Keogh Review the Trust was put into the highest risk category by the Care Quality Commission however the first CQC report following rated the A&E dept as 'outstanding'.
 In a 2020 report the CQC rated the hospital as outstanding overall.

 Teaching

 The hospital serves as teaching hospital for medical students from Barts and The London School of Medicine and Dentistry as well as radiography students from City, University of London.
 It also provides post graduate training in all major specialities.

 Transport

-London Buses routes 26, 30, 236, 242, 276, 308, 394, 425, 488 and W15 serve the hospital.
-The nearest railway station is Homerton on the North London Line, with frequent services operated by London Overground.
+London Buses routes 26, 30, 236, 242, 276, 308, 394, 425, 488, N242 and W15 serve the hospital.
+The nearest railway station is Homerton on the North London Line of the London Overground.

+In popular culture

+In 2024, British rapper Loyle Carner revealed during his performance of Hugo: Reimagined (Live from the Royal Albert Hall) that his song Homerton was named after Homerton Hospital, where his son was born.